Foundations

 Longform theological and philosophical essays.

-These are load-bearing truths — meant to hold when pressure increases.
+These are load-bearing truths — meant to hold when old roots are exposed and pressure increases.

 They are not meant to be rushed.